SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_timer/readme.md

 ## About Example Code

-- The \ref ulp_timer_example.c example file demonstrates how to use a ULP-timer instance to toggle the onboard LED at a 1-second periodic rate.
+- The [`ulp_timer_example.c`](https://github.com/SiliconLabs/wiseconnect/blob/master/examples/si91x_soc/peripheral/sl_si91x_ulp_timer/ulp_timer_example.c) example file demonstrates how to use a ULP-timer instance to toggle the onboard LED at a 1-second periodic rate.
-- In this example, first, timer is configured with default high-power configuration values from UC through the \ref sl_si91x_ulp_timer_init and \ref sl_si91x_ulp_timer_set_configuration APIs respectively.
+- In this example, first, timer is configured with default high-power configuration values from UC through the [sl_si91x_ulp_timer_init](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ulp-timer#sl-si91x-ulp-timer-init) and [sl_si91x_ulp_timer_set_configurations](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ulp-timer#sl-si91x-ulp-timer-set-configurations) APIs respectively.
-- Match value is fetched based on timer type and TIME_IN_MICROSECONDS(Time in microseconds for which the match value needs to be calculated) using \ref sl_si91x_ulp_timer_get_match_value API respectively.
+- Match value is fetched based on timer type and TIME_IN_MICROSECONDS(Time in microseconds for which the match value needs to be calculated) using [sl_si91x_ulp_timer_get_match_value](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ulp-timer#sl-si91x-ulp-timer-get-match-value) API respectively.
-- Then, a callback is registered for the timer instance through the \ref sl_si91x_ulp_timer_register_timeout_callback API.
+- Then, a callback is registered for the timer instance through the [sl_si91x_ulp_timer_register_timeout_callback](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ulp-timer#sl-si91x-ulp-timer-register-timeout-callback) API.
-- Next, the timer instance is started using the \ref sl_si91x_ulp_timer_start API.
+- Next, the timer instance is started using the [sl_si91x_ulp_timer_start](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ulp-timer#sl-si91x-ulp-timer-start) API.
-- The onboard LED-0 is then toggled on every interrupt (timeout value 1 second), and after toggling the LED five times, the timer is stopped using the \ref sl_si91x_ulp_timer_stop API.
+- The onboard LED-0 is then toggled on every interrupt (timeout value 1 second), and after toggling the LED five times, the timer is stopped using the [sl_si91x_ulp_timer_stop](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ulp-timer#sl-si91x-ulp-timer-stop) API.
 - After that, the timer is configured with new parameters using the following APIs:
-- \ref sl_si91x_ulp_timer_set_type to change the timer type to 256US type (time in microseconds/256)
+- [sl_si91x_ulp_timer_set_type](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ulp-timer#sl-si91x-ulp-timer-set-type) to change the timer type to 256US type (time in microseconds/256)
-- \ref sl_si91x_ulp_timer_set_direction to change the timer direction to up-counting
+- [sl_si91x_ulp_timer_set_direction](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ulp-timer#sl-si91x-ulp-timer-set-direction) to change the timer direction to up-counting
-- \ref sl_si91x_ulp_timer_set_count to change the match value equal to the number of ticks required for a 1-second timeout in 256US type
+- [sl_si91x_ulp_timer_set_count](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ulp-timer#sl-si91x-ulp-timer-set-count) to change the match value equal to the number of ticks required for a 1-second timeout in 256US type
-- Then, the timer is started again, and after five interrupts, it will stop and switch to ultra-low-power state by calling the API \ref sl_si91x_power_manager_add_ps_requirement.
+- Then, the timer is started again, and after five interrupts, it will stop and switch to ultra-low-power state by calling the API [sl_si91x_power_manager_add_ps_requirement](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ulp-timer#sl-si91x-power-manager-add-ps-requirement).
 As the interrupt is initialized with 5, it will configure the set type, direction, count, and toggle the LED-0 5 times.
-- Similarly, after toggling the LED-0 five times, it will stop the timer and switch back to high-power mode by calling \ref sl_si91x_power_manager_add_ps_requirement and configure the set type, direction, count, and toggle the LED0 5 times before stopping the timer.
+- Similarly, after toggling the LED-0 five times, it will stop the timer and switch back to high-power mode by calling [sl_si91x_power_manager_add_ps_requirement](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ulp-timer#sl-si91x-power-manager-add-ps-requirement) and configure the set type, direction, count, and toggle the LED0 5 times before stopping the timer.
-- The callback is unregistered using the \ref sl_si91x_ulp_timer_stop API.
-Finally, the timer is deinitialized using the \ref sl_si91x_ulp_timer_deinit API.
+- The callback is unregistered using the [sl_si91x_ulp_timer_stop](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ulp-timer#sl-si91x-ulp-timer-stop) API.
+Finally, the timer is deinitialized using the [sl_si91x_ulp_timer_deinit](https://docs.silabs.com/wiseconnect/3.5.0/wiseconnect-api-reference-guide-si91x-peripherals/ulp-timer#sl-si91x-ulp-timer-deinit) API.

 ## Prerequisites/Setup Requirements